 We are no longer accepting applications for CALUE Undergraduate Scholar Project Funding.

 Thank you for your interest in undergraduate scholar project funding provided by the TTU Center for Active Learning and Undergraduate Engagement (CALUE).
 CALUE Undergraduate scholar project funding assists with the costs associated with an undergraduate working on a faculty project or undertaking their own project under the guidance of a faculty mentor.
-Beginning the 2015-2016 academic year, funding will be awarded based on a competitive review process.
+Funding will be awarded based on a competitive review process.
 The overall structure of project funding, as well as important deadlines and requirements, have changed.
 Therefore, it is suggested that you review the information below very carefully.

 Depending on when the project will take place, applications should be submitted in accordance with the dates presented below.

 Students will receive notification of their approval after the project funding request is reviewed by the undergraduate scholar project funding selection committee.
 Final approval of all committed funds will be left to the discretion of CALUE.

 Prior to completing the form below, review the full list of guidelines, restrictions, and limitiations.
 Incomplete project funding applications or applications that do not meet these requirements will not be considered.

 Please submit your completed undergraduate scholar project funding application materials in electronic format, by emailing firstname.lastname@example.org

 Submission Guidelines and Specifications